bcgov/sso-docs/docs/integrating-your-application/integrating-with-emerald.md

 ## Depployment config

-The deployment config, must have loginproxy added to the `NO_PROXY` env variable as in the following example:
+The deployment config, must have the loginproxy.gov.bc.ca urls added to the `NO_PROXY` env variable.
+See the following example:

 ```
 kind: DeploymentConfig